All Procedures

 Anesthesia

-General anesthesia or intravenous sedation is commonly used, although local anesthesia can be used for a faster recovery.
+General anesthesia or intravenous sedation is commonly used.
+In selected cases, local anesthesia may be appropriate and allows for a quicker recovery.

 Inpatient/Outpatient

-May be either inpatient or outpatient procedure, depending upon whether other procedures are being performed at the same time.
+Can be performed as either an outpatient or inpatient procedure, depending on whether additional surgeries are being performed at the same time.

 Additional Information